Web Testing - Using CSS Selectors¶

 Example of a locator:

-automatically built by WebSpy
+Automatically built by WebSpy

 /html/body[1]/section[1]/div/guid-generator[1]@#@css=input:first-of-type